creative-web-graphic-solutions/Decentralizedwallet/README.md

 # Decentralizedwallet
-GoodUI design for the decentralized wallet in Avalanche platform
+UI/UX design for the decentralized wallet in Avalanche platform